fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Week 3
 ## Jun 20
+### Nutrition, Economy, and Citizenship
+Building off Friday's video and theme of how dietary and moral advice are frequently intertwined, today we look at how popularization of nutritional science provided the perfect "objective" rationale for telling immigrants how they should eat.
+As we'll see, the goal seems to have been as much as about health as it was to encourage immigrants to be more American and moral in their food choices.

+- VIDEO OVERVIEW
+- Katherine Turner, _How the Other Half Ate_ (Ch.
+1: The Problem of Food), ebook pp. 14--39. [[online through UNM](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=1574614)]
+- Charlotte Biltekoff, _Eating Right in America_ (Ch.
+2: Scientific Moralization), 13--44.

+{% include alert.html class='danger' title='Reading Quiz' text="
+"%}

+## Jun 21
 ### Industrializing Meat
 - VIDEO OVERVIEW
 - Joshua Specht, [The price of plenty: how beef changed America](https://www.theguardian.com/environment/2019/may/07/the-price-of-plenty-how-beef-changed-america)